 LASER PULSE is committed to delivering practical, research-driven solutions to global development challenges through building the capacity of researchers and practitioners to collaborate more effectively.
 Additional resources and opportunities for engagement around Embedded Research Translation include:

-- Practitioner-Researcher Toolkit (coming in 2021) – tools, templates, and guides to improve collaboration between researchers and practitioners
+- Practitioner-Researcher Toolkit (Coming Soon) – tools, templates, and guides to improve collaboration between researchers and practitioners